SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-contextual-logging.md

 ### Integrating with Third-Party Loggers

-**Note:** The following example should not be treated as a recommendation for working with any specific third-party loggers.
+**Note:** The following example should not be treated as a recommendation for working with any specific third-party logger.
 It is provided for demonstration purposes only.

-The following is an example of how to integrate a third-party logger []`Pino`](https://getpino.io):
+The following is an example of how to integrate the third-party [Pino](https://getpino.io) logger:

 ```ts
 import {